CodeIgniter-Chinese/codeigniter4-user-guide/source/testing/feature.rst

 **isOK()**

-Returns a boolean true/false based on whether the response is percieved to be "ok".
+Returns a boolean true/false based on whether the response is perceived to be "ok".
 This is primarily determined by a response status code in the 200 or 300's.
 ::